ELS-RD/anonymisation/README.md

 - `MAGISTRAT`: judges (not done by Temis)
 - `GREFFIER`: court clerks (not done by Temis)
 - `ADRESSE`: addresses (very badly done by Temis)

+Only taking care of `PARTIE_PP` has been tried at first.
+It appeared that there was some issues with the other types.
+Therefore, they have been added, greatly improving the quality of `PARTIE_PP` recognition.

 To add in the future: